MoustafaIsm/expense-center/README.md

    - Change the `databaseURL` variable in the `environment.ts` file to have your new Laravel server link.

    - Now your app should work.

+### ⚠️ Disclaimers

+- The app was never tested on an ios emulator.

+- On the web version notifications will not work.

+- The notifications will not work on IOS even if you knew how to run the application on an emulator (You still need a bit of code modifications to achieve that).

+- The API call that gets the user current location won't work on the android emulator (the emulator will be running on http but the API needs https).